thom-in-paris/toolbox/README.md

 # toolbox

-A complete list of the tools I use to develop projects, better communicate and make my life easier.
+A complete list of the tools I use to develop projects in teams, better communicate and make my life easier.

 - **My favourites ! ;)** 🌟